 The new neighborhood zoning article and map were prepared by the BRA and reflects many of the recommendations from the strategic neighborhood plan.
 The new zoning includes land use controls, dimensional requirements, urban design guidelines and requirements, and applicable parking requirements.
 Article 69 and Map 12 was first adopted by the BRA Board in January 2012, then by the City's Zoning Commission in February 2012.

-For more information on either the planning or rezoning phase, please contact the Marie Mercurio or Ted Schwartzberg.
+For more information on either the planning or rezoning phase, please contact Ted Schwartzberg.